gerhynes/docker-notes/README.md

 To run the Docker Compose file, use `docker-compose up` (with `-d` if you want to run it in detached mode).

-To stop and delete the container while keeping the images and volumes, use `docker-compose down`.
+To stop and delete the container, while keeping the images and volumes, use `docker-compose down`.

 To remove all images and volumes, use `docker-compose down --rmi all -v`.